Are You Getting Enough Sleep?

 People who engage in RBP realize they need more sleep but are unable to get to sleep earlier.
 This procrastination mirrors other intention-action gaps, such as eating unhealthy foods and skipping exercise.

 The best way to overcome sleep procrastination?
-Now and then, apply the basics of good sleep fitness.
+Know and then apply the basics of good sleep fitness.
 Keep reading to learn how.

 Work Culture and Sleep